flutter/website/src/docs/codelabs/extended-flex-widget.md

 ---
-title: "Codelab: Basic Flutter layout concepts"
+title: "Basic Flutter layout concepts"
 description: "A codelab that teaches basic Flutter layout concepts through DartPad2 code examples."
 toc: true
 ---
 {{site.alert.important}}
-  This codelab covers basic Flutter layout concepts using a code editor called DartPad2.
-An understanding of [Dart](https://www.dart.dev) or some exposure to object-oriented programming is recommended.
+  This codelab covers basic Flutter layout concepts using a browser-based code editor called DartPad.
+Currently, DartPad is in the experimental stage and has experienced issues on Safari.
+If you encounter any difficulties while using DartPad, please create a [DartPad issue](https://github.com/dart-lang/dart-pad/issues/new) and label the issue "platform-web."
 {{site.alert.end}}
-{{site.alert.important}}
-  Currently, DartPad2 is in the experimental stage and being tested with Google Chrome.
-A PC (Microsoft, Mac, or Linux) with Google Chrome installed is required for this codelab.
-If you encounter any difficulties while using DartPad2, please create a [DartPad issue](https://github.com/dart-lang/dart-pad/issues/new) and label the issue "platform-web."
-{{site.alert.end}}
-{{site.alert.note}}
-  Flutter supports devices that maintain right-to-left language settings.
-{{site.alert.end}}
 ## Introduction

-In this codelab, you'll interact with and build Flutter layouts in a code editor called DartPad2.
+Flutter is different from other frameworks in that its UI is built from code, not an XML file (or similar).
-As you progress through this codelab, you learn that widgets build everything in Flutter.
+Widgets are the basic building blocks of Flutter's UI.
+As you progress through this codelab, you'll learn that almost everything in Flutter is a widget.
 A widget is an immutable object that describes a specific part of a UI.
-You also learn that, while widgets are simple in their functions, widgets can be complex in their structures.
-Widgets can be built around and inside of other widgets, and widgets can have interconnected and ordered relationships with one another.
-At the end of this codelab, you'll apply what you learn and build a simple interface using basic Flutter layout concepts.
+You'll also learn that Flutter's widgets are composable; meaning, you can combine existing widgets to make more sophisticated widgets.
+For example, widgets can be built around and inside of other widgets, and widgets can have interconnected and ordered relationships with one another.
+At the end of this codelab, you'll apply what you've learned to build an interface that uses Flutter's basic layout concepts.
 ## Row and Column classes
 `Row` and `Column` are classes that contain and lay out widgets.
-These widgets are called "children," and `Row` and `Column` are referred to as "parents." `Row` lays out its widgets *horizontally*.
-`Column` lays out its widgets *vertically*.
+These widgets are called "children," and `Row` and `Column` are referred to as "parents." `Row` lays out its widgets *horizontally*, and `Column` lays out its widgets *vertically*.

-#### Code example: Row
+#### Example: Create a Row
 {:.no_toc}
 {{site.alert.secondary}}
 {:.no_toc}
-  Check out Dart.

   The following code example displays three blue squares horizontally.

   Click the **Run** button.